 With a simple charcoal grill, temperature control usually takes much longer.

 If you like to read more about all the types of grills and smokers you can start at the outdoor grill page.

 With the classic charcoal grill, the meat is placed on a grid that is about 3 inches (10 centimeters) above the glowing coals.

 Ideally, the grill master would have waited until the coals were completely white before placing them on the grill.
-If he has not done this, we already have the first point at this point, which can definitely be harmful to health – remains of the grill lighter that evaporate and penetrate the meat.
+If he has not done this, we already have the first point at this point, which can definitely be harmful to health – the remains of the grill lighter that evaporate and penetrate the meat.

 But let’s just assume that everything was done correctly and the food was only placed on the grill when the charcoal was completely heated.